JJtheNOOB/PythonApps/README.md

-# PythonApps
-Python Projects for fun
+# Some Python Projects I do for fun
+## Updates 2023/05/28
+- Added Predict Casino Value